 - 1. Wash your hands well with soap and water for at least 20 seconds. - 2.
-Have your child stand or sit up straight. - 3.
-Take off the caps from the spacer and inhaler.
+Have your child stand or sit up straight.
+If your child cannot stand or is on a ventilator (vent), have them in the upright position. - 3.
+Take off the cap.
 Shake the inhaler well.
-(If it is a new inhaler or has not been used for several days, follow the manufacturer's instructions for how to prime the inhaler first.) - 4.
-Attach the inhaler to the spacer. - 5.
-Have your child breathe out all the way. - 6.
-Place the mouthpiece of the spacer in your child's mouth. - 7.
-Press down on the inhaler to spray the medicine into the spacer. - 8.
-Have your child take a slow, deep breath from the mouthpiece.
-Have them hold their breath for 5 to 10 seconds and then breathe out. - 9.
-If the doctor prescribed more than 1 puff, wait at least 1 minute between puffs.
-Shake the MDI before each puff, and repeat steps 5 thru 8.
+(If it is a new inhaler or has not been used for several days, read the manufacturer's instructions for how to prime the inhaler first.) - 4.
+Attach the MDI, or inhaler, to the spacer. - 5.
+Place the MDI with spacer on the trach. - 6.
+Press down on the inhaler to spray the medicine into the spacer. - 7.
+Keep the MDI with spacer in place until your child takes 6 or 7 deep breaths. - The number of breaths needed to remove all the medicine can vary based on the size of the child. - Small babies may need to take 6 to 10 breaths to empty the spacer. - If counting breaths is a problem, slowly count to 10.